-Exceptions Who to contact

-Admissions to school Local authority

-Statutory assessments of

-Special Educational Needs

-Matters likely to require a

-Child Protection investigation

-School re-organisation proposals DGAT

-Exclusion from school Parents and carers may use procedures to

-challenge permanent exclusions and fixed term

-exclusions of more than 5 days in a given term.
+Exceptions Who to contact Admissions to school Local authority Statutory assessments of Special Educational Needs Matters likely to require a Child Protection investigation School re-organisation proposals DGAT Exclusion from school Parents and carers may use procedures to challenge permanent exclusions and fixed term exclusions of more than 5 days in a given term.
 Concerns about the process followed can be raised via the complaints procedure.
 Whistleblowing Academies should have an internal procedure for employees and volunteers.
 Ofsted may be contacted by email (whistleblowing@ofsted.gov.uk) telephone (03001233155) or in writing (WBHL, Ofsted, Piccadilly Gate, Store Street, Manchester, MI 2WD.
-Staff grievances and disciplinary procedures Academies must have staff grievances, discipline and conduct procedures in place.
+Staff grievances and disciplinary procedures Schools must have staff grievances, discipline and conduct procedures in place.
 Complainants are not informed of the outcomes of actions under this procedure.
-Complaints about services provided by external bodies using a school's premises or facilities.
-Providers should be contacted directly and have their own procedures for such eventualities.
+Complaints about services Providers should be contacted directly and have their own procedures for such eventualities.
+1

-5. Monitoring and review
+Monitoring and review